 We are a local community advocacy group made up of residents all across Stamford, Connecticut.
 Our mission is to transform our neighborhoods to make them more walkable and bikeable, economically vibrant, affordable, and less reliant on cars.

 It is obvious to anyone who bikes, walks, or runs around town that Stamford is not friendly to pedestrians, bicyclists, or runners.
 Too many people are killed or horribly injured because of a culture that prioritizes driver convenience over safety.
 We believe that human lives and the well-being of residents are more important than preserving parking spots or the freedom of drivers to speed down streets.

 We advocate for wider sidewalks, protected bicycle/mobility lanes, more crosswalks, and traffic calming measures such as narrower car lanes, curb extensions, pedestrian islands, and automated traffic enforcement (speed cameras).
-We support development and zoning reform that contribute to walkable neighborhoods, safe streets for walking/biking, and transit use.
-We oppose car-centric planning and unsafe streetscapes.
+We support denser mixed-use development, parking reform, and zoning reform that contribute to walkable neighborhoods, safe streets for walking/biking, and transit use.
+We oppose car-centric planning (such as excessive parking requirements and multifamily housing bans) and unsafe streetscapes.

 Join us for our bi-monthly meetings at the Ferguson Library in downtown Stamford to discuss strategy.
-(Meetings are currently held over Zoom due to the pandemic.)
-Please email email@example.com to be put on our meeting list.
+(Meetings are currently held over Zoom.)
+Sign up here or email firstname.lastname@example.org to be put on our meeting list.